-Piglets are weaned at 8 weeks after they are vaccinated and dewormed.
+Piglets are weaned at 8 weeks after they are fully vaccinated and dewormed.

-The rest of the cost of your piglet is due at pickup $300 for pets, $500 for registered (this is minus the $100 deposit)
+The rest of the cost of your piglet is due on weaning day / pickup day $300 for pets, $600 for registered (this is minus the $100 deposit)

 If you need transportation or delivery we can help arrange that.
 Cost would be buyer's responsibility.
 We do local delivery up to 50 miles free of charge.

-Registration paperwork is submitted, AKPR will email you a certificate.
+Registration paperwork is submitted, IHKR will email you a certificate.

 Lifelong mentorship.
 When selecting a breeder make sure they will be an excellent resource.
 Here is a great article on Your Breeder is also Your Mentor.